wobkenh/simplematcomponents/projects/simplemattable/readme.md

 SimpleMatTable also allows you to enable adding, editing and deleting of elements in the table.
 It supports different form fields like number, text, date and select inputs.

-## Attention

-To all users of simplemattable 1.X: Due to issues concerning the row height when using material components (e.g. `<mat-table>`), simplemattable was (Version 2 and up) changed to use the material directives (e.g. `<table mat-table>`).
-This solution allows for full control over the table css and eliminates the problems regarding component isolation.

-So what changed for you?
-Column widths might now be different since they will be calculated according to the standard html table functionality.
-If you used the width property on columns, you can no longer enter a flex string or specify shrink/grow.
-Instead, you can now only supply widths that can be parsed by the width css property (preferably via the width-object).

 ## Table of contents

 - [Prerequisites](#prerequisites)